LayeredStudio/quick-login/readme.md

 Faster log in or register will increase percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.

-The plugin is easy to set up, each provider has detailed instructions for enabling each of them.
+The plugin is easy to set up, each provider has detailed instructions on how to enable it.

 Includes support for WooCommerce sections too!

+> This repo is used only for development, downloading & installing from here won't work as expected.
+Install from [WordPress.org plugin page](https://wordpress.org/plugins/quick-login/)

 ## Features & options